Tank Testing Technical Group

 Due to the impact on the global environment, international regulations on ships are tightened.
 At NMRI, we are working on the research of eco-friendly vessels.
 In this research, the propulsive performance evaluation of vessels plays an important role.
 We would like to introduce a study called "Micro Bubble PIV" that makes the propulsion performance evaluation more accurate.

 Everyone would have a desire to see the invisible world.
-For example, we can feel the flow of water and air outdoors, but we cannot see where the flow is coming from or going to.
+For example, we can feel the flow of water and air outdoors, but we cannot understand where the flow is coming or going.

-Since ancient times, our ancestors have been aware that fallen leaves in a stream flow along a stream, and that movement can tell the direction and speed of the stream.
-An object that serves as a mark such as a fallen leaf flowing in a stream is called a tracer.
-Nowadays, we put substances such as fallen leaves in the flow in order to see the movement of the invisible flow.
+Since ancient times, our ancestors have been aware that fallen leaves in a stream flow along a stream.
+And that movement can tell the direction and speed of the stream.
+An object that serves as a mark, such as a fallen leaf flowing in a stream, is called a tracer.
+Nowadays, we put substances such as fallen leaves in the flow to see the movement of the invisible flow.
 This method is called the tracer injection method.

-Flow visualization technique has been used for a long time in the research dealing with various flows: flow around a ship hull, flow around a wing, flow in a pipe, etc. By using this technique, various new fluid phenomena such as transition from ordered flow (laminar flow) like comb teeth to turbulent flow like intertwined threads can be found.
-In addition, researchers concerned with fluid flow are not satisfied with visualization techniques that only look at flows, and have developed methods for calculating numerical values such as velocity and direction from images of flow visualization.
+Flow visualization technique was used for a long time in research dealing with various flows: flow around a ship hull, flow around a wing, flow in a pipe, etc. Using this technique, various new fluid phenomena, such as the transition from ordered flow (laminar flow) like comb teeth to turbulent flow like intertwined threads, can be found.
+In addition, researchers concerned with fluid flow are not satisfied with visualization techniques that only look at flows and have developed methods for calculating numerical values such as velocity and direction from flow images.

-Here, we would like to explain how the procedure is actually taken in PIV.
+Here, we would like to explain how the procedure is taken in PIV.
 First, we take images of the flow field continuously.
-Then, choose two images taken at different times (Fig.1).
-Comparing the first (Right) and second (Left) images, you can see that the green object is moving to the right on the second image.
+Then, choose two pictures taken at different times (Fig.1).
+Comparing the first (right) and second (left) images, you can see that the green object is moving to the right on the second image.
 You can only know the direction and amount of movement from two images, but if you know the time interval between two images, you can find the speed.

 Fig.1 Principle of PIV Measurement

-By the way, in recent years, from the viewpoint of global environment protection, the reqirement to tighten international environmental regulations for ships has been increasing.
-To reduce carbon dioxide emissions from ships, ships should decrease its fuel consumption as possible.
-To achieve this, many efforts are being made all over the world to improve fuel efficiency by improving the propulsion performance of ships that push water away.
-To this end, it is important to investigate the flow of water around the ship that impedes the ship's forward movement and to design the efficient ship as possible.
+Incidentally, in recent years, from the viewpoint of global environmental protection, the requirement to tighten international environmental regulations for ships has been increasing.
+Ships should decrease fuel consumption as much as possible to reduce carbon dioxide emissions from ships.
+Many efforts are being made around the world to improve fuel efficiency by improving the propulsion performance of ships that push water away.
+To this end, it is crucial to investigate the water flow around the vessel that impedes the ship's forward movement and to design as efficient a ship as possible.

 NMRI is also working on research to reduce carbon dioxide emissions from ships.
-Our Group is developing technology to evaluate the propulsive performance of a ship by measuring the flow around the ship in detail using PIV, which is one of the quantitative visualization techniques described above.
+This group is developing technology to evaluate the propulsive performance of a ship by measuring the flow around the ship in detail using PIV, one of the quantitative visualization techniques described above.

-In general, a fine powder is often used as a tracer for PIV measurement in experimental water tanks.
-They are small particles which has the specific gravity close to water's, such as silver-coated hollow glass beads (Fig. 2) and nylon particles.
+We often use a fine powder as a tracer for PIV measurement in experimental water tanks.
+They are particles having a specific gravity close to water, such as silver-coated hollow glass beads (Fig. 2) and nylon particles.

 Fig.2 Silver-coated Hollow Glass Beads

-However, it is practically difficult to collect the powder once sprinkled in the aquarium for visualization, and as a result it will contaminate the water in the experimental aquarium.
-This limited us to use PIV easily.
+However, it is practically hard to collect the powder once sprinkled in the aquarium for visualization.
+As a result, it will contaminate the water in the experimental aquarium.
+It limited us to using PIV easily.

 "Watching the flow with micro bubbles"

-To solve this problem, we are working on the development of a method by using very fine air bubbles (micro bubbles) as tracers that do not remain in the aquarium unlike the powder tracer.
+To solve this problem, we are developing a method by using very minute air bubbles (microbubbles) as tracers that do not remain in the aquarium, unlike the powder tracer.

-Micro bubbles used here are bubbles with a diameter of 50 μm (0.05 mm) or less and smaller than the diameter of hair.
-Normally, the bubbles you see in ciders and baths will float quickly, but microbubbles are so small that they do not float immediately.
-Also, when you look at the photo in which the generated bubbles are placed in the beaker, it looks white and cloudy as shown in Figure 3 (left).
-If you expand it, you can see small bubbles as shown in Figure 3 (right).
+Microbubbles used here are bubbles with a diameter of 50 μm (0.05 mm) or less and smaller than the diameter of the hair.
+The bubbles you see in ciders and baths will float quickly.
+But microbubbles are so minute that they do not float immediately.
+Also, when you look at the photo in which the generated bubbles exist in the beaker, it looks white and cloudy, as shown in Figure 3 (left).
+If you expand it, you can see minute bubbles, as shown in Figure 3 (right).

 Fig.3 Microbubbles (left: Turbid microbubbles. right: Enlarged photo.
 White particles are microbubbles)

-Here, we show an example of a measurement result using a micro bubble as a tracer.
-The flow field in sinusoidal waves generated in the oscilation tank is shown in Fig. 4.
+Here, we show an example of a measurement result using a microbubble as a tracer.
+Figure 4 shows the flow field in sinusoidal waves generated in the oscillation tank.

 Fig.4 Oscilation tank

-Below movie (Fig.5) is an actual image of a sinusoidal waves generated in the oscilation tank.
+Below the movie (Fig.5) is an actual image of sinusoidal waves generated in the oscillation tank.
 White dots are microbubbles.

 Fig.5 Image of sine wave flow field